-- Talk to your gynecologist about ways to keep your ovaries safe from chemotherapy and/or radiation.
+- Talk to your gynecologist about ways to try to keep your ovaries safe from chemotherapy and/or radiation.

 If I’m planning to receive chemotherapy or radiation therapy, is there anything that I can do to increase my chances of being able to get pregnant in the future?

 Possibly.
 The goal of treatment is to cure your cancer and hope that at the same time your ovaries can be protected from the side effects of chemotherapy and/or radiation.
 Although there are limited scientific studies, a surgical procedure to move the ovaries out of the field of radiation, or medicine that temporarily turns the ovaries off and may keep the eggs safer, could be helpful in increasing the chances of becoming pregnant later.
 Everybody is different and factors such as your age at treatment, kind of cancer you had, and the type of treatment you received, will determine what treatment option your gynecologist or reproductive endocrinologist recommends for you.

 Freezing of ovarian tissue: Some fertility centers are able to freeze ovarian tissue.
 This requires surgery to remove an ovary.
 Talk to your doctor to see if this is a possible option for you.

 Freezing eggs: This requires two weeks of medication injections and then a procedure to remove eggs from your ovaries and then freeze them.
 The medical term for this is “oocyte” (egg) “cryopreservation” (freezing) of a human egg.

 Oophoropexy (oo·pho·rec·to·my): This is a surgical procedure that is done to move one or both of the ovaries away from where the radiation is pointed.
 A procedure called a laparoscopic oophoropexy may be recommended.